 First off, the Anova has a nice heft and a solid, expensive feel.
 Its stainless steel shaft and black case look really nice and have a minimalist vibe that makes you think it’s going to be delightfully easy to use.

 Which it is.
-The Anova comes on when you plug it in, so all you have to do is set your desired temp with the scroll wheel and press the Arrow key.
-The display is bright, big, and easy to read.
+The Anova comes on when you plug it in, so all you have to do is set your desired temp with the scroll wheel and press the On key (the red arrow that looks like a Play button).
+The display is bright, big, angled, and easy to read.
 It shows both the water temp and the set temp, which is nice (not all circulators do).

 You can use almost any pot size with the Anova.
-Its low water threshold is 2.5 inches, and it has an adjustable clamp so you can move the circulator vertically to adjust height for different pot depths.
-This is a great feature that isn’t possible with most clip-on circulators.
+It has an adjustable clamp so you can move the circulator vertically to adjust height for different pot depths.
+This is a great feature that isn’t possible with clip-on circulators.

 Speed and Reliability

 At 900W (WiFi model)/800W (Bluetooth model), the Anova is not the most powerful circulator out there.
 It takes about half an hour to reach 135F from room temperature water.
-Using hot tap water will speed up this process considerably, so I don’t find it to be a deal breaker.
+Using hot tap water will speed up this process, so I don’t find it to be a deal breaker.

 Independent tests have proven this to be true, even after several hours of operation.

 The stainless steel housing is removable and dishwasher safe, so cleaning is easy.
 This is important because sometimes, bags break, and food gunk can get sucked inside the circulator.
 Of course, running a circulator in clean water for an extended period would most likely clean it pretty thoroughly, but the removable option is nice.